-Warm hellos friends, brethren, co-workers, spiritual family, and scattered children of God, from here on the Gulf Coast.
-My wife and I pray and hope this finds you all doing well, and that again your week has been blessed.
+Warm hellos once again friends, brethren, fellow laborers, spiritual family, and scattered children of God from here on the Gulf Coast of lower Alabama.
+My wife and I pray and hope this finds you doing well, and that again your week has been blessed.

-Growing up, I asked a lot of questions.
+I've mentioned this before, but growing up, I asked a lot of questions.
 I still do.
 I remember a grade school teacher who I respected and learned a lot from once saying, "You think you will ever stop asking questions?"